NAppazeller/Election_Analysis/README.md

 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

 * Which county had the largest number of votes?
+ * *The county with the largest number of votes was Denver at 82.5%

 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.